stefan-hoeck/idris2-chem/src/Doc/Tut1.md

-arbitrary precision integral type, and `Nat` is an unsigned arbitrary precision integral type (with a lot of magic support from the compiler because it is so important for writing proofs in Idris2).
+arbitrary precision integral type, and `Nat` is an unsigned arbitrary precision integral type (with a lot of magic support from the compiler because it is so important for writing proofs in Idris).
 All of these support the usual arithmetic operations, and you can use integer literals like `12` to create a value for one of these types.